 At the beginning of my keto journey, I wasn’t aware of these 2 ways of counting carbs.
 Then I did some research about it and I’ve decided to start counting the net carbs.

-I can have more variety in my daily nutrition and this keeps me on track and focused on the low carb life.
+I can have more variety in my daily nutrition and this keeps me on track and focused on the low-carb life.
 I can have keto pizza and other keto treats when I feel it.
-In order to not good overboard, I track my food to make sure I am not introducing a crazy amount of carbs and calories.
+In order to not go overboard, I track my food to make sure I am not introducing a crazy amount of carbs and calories.

 Read also why and how I track my macros.